mayanhavoc/gimbalabs-pbl-2022/project-203/simple-metadata-tx.md

 ## 203.2: How to Include Metadata in a Cardano Transaction
 If you know how to send a simple transaction with `cardano-cli`, then there is just one more thing you need to know in order to include metadata in your transaction.

-In this example, notice that is no `--tx-out`.
+In this example, notice there is no `--tx-out`.
 You will simply send a transaction to yourself.
-Adding addition `--tx-in`'s or `--tx-out`'s will have no effect on the way we include metadata in the transaction.
+Additonal `--tx-in`'s or `--tx-out`'s will have no effect on the way we include metadata in the transaction.

 ### Prepare metadata JSON file:
 - Create a new `.json` file like `simple-metadata.json` (in `/project-203/metadata`)